Property & Water Allocation Transfer Process

 Further information relating to Water Allocation Trading in Queensland can be located on the Queensland Government website: https://www.business.qld.gov.au/industry/water/managing-accessing/markets-trading.

-Select each of the sections above or from the side navigation to view information regarding SunWater’s procedures/processes for dealing with various types of ‘Water Allocation’ applications.
+Select each of the sections above to view information regarding SunWater’s procedures/processes for dealing with various types of ‘Water Allocation’ applications.

-- The applicant has a distribution contract with a Distribution Operations Licence (DOL) Holder – details of the DOL Holders and the variation to process can be viewed by selecting Water Boards.
+Water Boards — the applicant has a distribution contract with a Distribution Operations Licence (DOL) Holder – details of the DOL Holders and the variation to process can be viewed here.

-- The application is for a Property Transfer NOT including a water allocation whereby the infrastructure (pump/meter) that provides for the taking of water may need to be assigned to the buyer – Offtake Assignment.
+Zero Water Allocation — relates to a Property Transfer NOT including a water allocation whereby the infrastructure (pump/meter) that provides for the taking of water may need to be assigned to the Purchaser.

 Should you have any queries in relation to sending documents electronically, please call Customer Support on 13 15 89.